 If you suspect you have an Indian meal moth problem, look around your pantry and inspect boxes of flour, meal, etc. You should see webbing in the boxes and the larvae crawling around.
 The adults will range from reddish brown to grey, and the wings will have a two-tone color with the first one-third being darker.

-I would strongly recommend you call your local Orkin Branch office and arrange for an inspection of your home by a highly trained Orkin Pest Specialist.
+I would strongly recommend you contact us and arrange for an inspection of your home by a highly trained Orkin Pest Specialist.
 Upon inspection, an accurate determination of the pest can be done.
-Your Orkin Pest Specialist will develop a customized, scientifically proven treatment plan that best fits your needs.
+The Orkin Man will develop a customized, scientifically proven treatment plan that best fits your needs.